Climb Denali! (20,310′)

 The classic route to climb Denali is the West Buttress.
 This iconic mountaineering route is a modestly technical but physically and mentally challenging endeavor.
 Many Denali climbers find this to be the most challenging climb they have done during their career in the mountains.
 Even Everest guides often feel that a West Buttress climb can be tougher than an ascent of Mount Everest.
 It’s a shorter endeavor, but the work required is greater.

-We have offered Traverse climbs for decades, an expedition that ascends the West Buttress and descends to the north via the Muldrow Glacier route.
-These expeditions are endurance events, and last several days or more.
+Historically, we offered Traverse climbs, an expedition that ascends the West Buttress and descends to the north via the Muldrow Glacier route.
+Those expeditions are endurance events, and last several days or more.
 They are longer than a “typical” West Buttress ascent.
 The descent out to the north is serious and challenging, with steeper terrain than anything encountered on the West Buttress.
-The Harper and Muldrow Glaciers are much more crevassed than anything on the West Buttress, and present route finding and glacier travel challenges.
-Recently, the conditions of the descent to the north have gotten more challenging and technically more difficult, so we have held off on offering that option for the past two years for our adventure travelers.
+The Muldrow Glacier surged in 2022, and became incredibly fractured and riddled with hundreds of new crevasses.
+We sent a team in to reconnoiter the route in May of 2023, and determined that the Muldrow is impassable.
+The last time is surged, it took five years to “heal” to a point where climbers could navigate the glacier.

 Why 3 guides with 6 climbers?
 Some guide services run larger trips with just 2 guides.

-Mountain Trip offers primarily teams with 6 climbers and 3 guides, a 2:1 ratio.
+Mountain Trip primarily offers expeditions with 6 climbers and 3 guides, a 2:1 climber to guide ratio.
 This model of smaller teams and lower climber-to-guide ratio is simply a better experience overall, and gives the team a lot of flexibility and options to deal with any issues, such as a climber not being able to continue.
 Our climbers consistently comment that after doing the 2:1 small trip, they would never choose a larger 3:1 ratio trip.
-The 2 climber to 1 guide ratio expeditions cost a bit more, but we feel that the increased security and number of options available with a 2:1 climber ratio will prove to provide real and tangible benefits to our climbers.
+Our 2 climber to 1 guide ratio expeditions cost a bit more, but we feel that the increased security and options available with a 2:1 climber ratio will prove to provide real and tangible benefits to our climbers.

 Share Button